svsairevanth12/SpeakMCP/README.md

 - Validate custom base URLs if configured

 ### Performance Optimization

-**For Lightning Whisper MLX:**
-- Reduce batch size if experiencing memory issues
-- Use smaller models for faster processing
-- Enable quantization for speed improvements

 **For Cloud APIs:**
 - Use Groq for fastest cloud transcription